jarkmaen/all-you-need-is-one/README.md

 ## How to use

 You can either play the game through the deployed link, or run the application locally.
-To clone and run this application locally, you need to have both [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
+To run it locally, you need to have both [Git](https://git-scm.com/) and [Node.js](https://nodejs.org/) (which comes with [npm](https://www.npmjs.com/)) installed on your computer.
 From your terminal:

 ```
 # Clone this repository and go to the root directory